Constant Disruption

 All right, back to the ground level.
 Let me highlight some key terms in Breeding's article.
 They include:

-- Finding aids
+• Finding aids

-- Knowledge bases
+• Knowledge bases

-- OpenURL link resolvers
+• OpenURL link resolvers

-- ERM systems
+• ERM systems

-- Library service platforms (LSP)
+• Library service platforms (LSP)

-- Integrated library systems (ILS)
+• Integrated library systems (ILS)

-Not all but many of the above terms are defined in ODLIS: Online Dictionary for Library and Information Science.
+Some of the above terms are defined in ODLIS: Online Dictionary for Library and Information Science.

 Unless you already have some solid experience with these things, and even after reading Breeding's article, these terms may still be abstract.
 So, this week, you have two major tasks:

-- Find real, practical examples.
+1. Find real, practical examples.
 Pick one or two of the above terms and see how they work in practice.
 Then come back here and tell us what you found.
 Use the articles to help you locate actual products or examples.
 See Breedings Library Technology Guides for reference.

-- Locate how these terms appear in either the Cote and Ostergaard (2017) article or the Fu and Carmen (2015).
+2. Locate how these terms appear in either the Cote and Ostergaard (2017) article or the Fu and Carmen (2015).
 Note other terms that may appear in those two articles and comment on the role they play in the ERM workflow and the migration process.

 Workflow

 As you work on this task, I ask that you pay attention to the emphasis on workflow.
 The idea of a workflow is a major theme in this course because it is a major part of electronic resource management.
 We'll come back to the idea throughout this work.
 Also, as we read the Cote and Ostergaard (2017) and the Fu and Carmen (2015) articles, we will learn about how migrating to new systems is a major, expensive, and time-consuming project.
 One of the great things about these two articles is that they document the workflows used in these migrations.
 If you become involved some day in a migration process, you should use articles like these to assist you and to help you make evidence-based decisions about what you need to accomplish.
 And like what these authors have done, I would encourage you to document and publish what you learned.
 In the print era, there were some cases where librarians had to migrate to new systems, too.
 For example, some academic libraries in the U.S. initially classified their collections using the Dewey Decimal Classification system, but then began to convert to the Library of Congress Classification system after the mid-20th century.
 This was no small task.
 Today, migration is big business in the library world (see Breeding's site for other examples).
 First, this is because the technology changes fast.
-Second, there are a number of competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.
+Second, there competing electronic resource management products that librarians can choose for their communities, and they might be inclined to do that if the migration provides an advantage to their users, communities, and themselves.

 Conclusion